missing-user/barnes-hut/README.md

 # Prerequisites

+This project was made with only Linux in mind.
+There is no guarantee this would work on any other OS.
+Please also insure that **at least** g++ version 10 is installed and set as default.

 You need `cmake`, `glm` and `C++ boost` installed for this project to work. `gtest` is used for our unit tests and `openframeworks` for the visualizations.
 The following commands will install them.
 The last two lines are for building `gtest` on your machine.

 ```sh